Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Problem Formulation

 The running cost $\ell$ is

-which mainly considers the main grid selling revenue, purchasing cost, battery degradation cost, and charging loss over the prediction horizon.
+which mainly considers the main grid selling revenue, purchasing cost, battery degradation cost, charging loss, and diesel generator cost over the prediction horizon.
 Additionally, the active power loss $P_{\mathrm{loss}}^{[n|k]}=\sum_{ij\in\Omega_{\mathrm{br}}}\tilde{l}_{ij}^{[n|k]} r_{ij}$ is treated as an extra purchase cost, thereby encouraging branch-loss reduction.
 Details of the constraints at prediction step $n$ are listed below.